The Mavericks: 19971999: Trampoline

 The band went on a touring and recording hiatus starting in December 1996.
 The only exception was a live album called It's Now!
 It's Live!, composed of earlier concert recordings and released only in Canada in 1997.
-During this hiatus, Malo performed solo shows throughout Nashville which focused on pop standards from the 1930s through the 1950s.
+During this hiatus, Malo performed solo shows throughout Nashville; these focused on pop standards from the 1930s to the 1950s.
 Accompanying him at these shows was a nine-piece band assembled by session musician Dennis Burnside.
 In May 1997, Malo also previewed new songs at live sessions from the Bluebird Café, a venue in Nashville which is frequented by songwriters.
 Accompanying him was Jaime Hanna, son of Nitty Gritty Dirt Band founder Jeff Hanna.
 Jaime Hanna would also go on to tour with The Mavericks as a backup musician.
 The band's hiatus ended in early 1998 with the release of their next studio album Trampoline.
 Contributing songwriters to Trampoline once again included Malo, Kostas, House, and Anderson; another contributing writer for this album was Big Kenny, later one-half of Big & Rich.
 Deakin told the North County Times that the album was recorded in only one week, and unlike their previous albums, did not include any overdubbing.
 After the album's release, the band toured throughout Scandinavia in support.

 Writing for Entertainment Weekly, Scott Schnider described Malo's singing voice favorably, also noting influences of samba and soul music in the album's tracks.
 John D. Buchanan of AllMusic wrote that "Easily the group's most musically ambitious set to date, Trampoline's blend of pop and Latin textures didn't connect with the mainstream country audience in the United States".
 The album charted only two singles in the United States: "To Be with You" and "Dance the Night Away", neither reaching top 40 on Hot Country Songs.
 The latter was more successful in the United Kingdom, reaching number four on the UK Singles Chart in 1998.
 Its success led to two more singles charting in that country: "I've Got This Feeling" and "Someone Should Tell Her".
 "Dance the Night Away" was also the band's fifth and final Grammy Award nomination for Best Country Performance by a Duo or Group with Vocal.
 Following this album's failure in the United States, The Mavericks left MCA Nashville in 1999; Deakin told the website Country Standard Time in 2000 that the band chose to leave MCA in favor of Mercury Records because many of the executives who had supported the band during their commercial peak earlier in the decade were no longer active at the label.
 Malo told the same publication in 2003, "That's part of the problem of being signed to a major label in Nashville.
 When you venture outside the box, you're pretty much sealing your fate."